qwd/dev-site/docs/_en/api/weather/weather-hourly-forecast.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="location key lang unit" %}
+{% include params.html p="location key lang-def unit" %}

 ## Request Example